A Study Of Giotto’s Crucifix In Santa Maria Novella

 Much like the body above – the realism continues with the simplicity of the loin cloth, the way in which the knees bend and the single nail used to hold both feet as blood drips from the wound.
 Further down you’ll find the skull of Adam decomposing below the rocks of Calvary (Golgotha), stained with the dripping blood of Jesus Christ.

-To see the crucifix for yourself – head to the gorgeous Basilica of Santa Maria Novella, which is just a short walk from the Florence train station and the centre of the historic city.
-Map link.
+To see the crucifix for yourself – head to the beautifully ornate Basilica of Santa Maria Novella, which is just a short walk from the Florence train station and the centre of the historic city.